conajer/PoEapi/README.md

 # PoEapi
 AHK extension for PoE, includes the PoEapikit application as a reference implementation.
-See ahk/PoEapiKit.ahk for details.
+See ahk/PoEapikit.ahk for details.

 # For developers
-Compiled with MinGW 64-bit, G++ 8.1.
+Compiled with MinGW64, G++ 10.2.